lamhq/tech-notes/pages/devops/aws/networking/cloudfront/origins.md

 ## Custom Origins

+CloudFront can provide performance optimizations for custom origins even if they are running on on-premises servers.
+These include:
+- persistent TCP connections to the origin
+- SSL enhancements such as Session tickets and OCSP stapling.

 When using an on-premises or non-AWS based web server you must specify the DNS name, ports, and protocols that you want CloudFront to use when fetching objects from your origin.

-Most CloudFront features are supported for custom origins except RTMP distributions (must be an S3 bucket).
+Does not support RTMP distributions (must be an S3 bucket).

+### EC2 as custom origin

 When using EC2 for custom origins:
 - Use an AMI that automatically installs the software for a web server.
 - Use ELB to handle traffic across multiple EC2 instances.
 - Specify the URL of your load balancer as the domain name of the origin server.

+### S3 static website

 For S3 static website, enter the S3 static website hosting endpoint for your bucket in the configuration.